heymichellemac/heymichellemac-hugo/content/blog/2021/11/ebook-landing-page.md

 - A clear goal will help give you the motivation to continue working even when things get tough.
 - The more time spent researching before design and implementation the better.
 - You may not be good at writing right now but if you never practice, you'll never improve.
-- Design on paper before you build.
+- design on paper before you build.
 You wouldn't build a house without blueprints!
 - Always test landing pages on more than one device.
 At the very least test on a phone, a tablet, and a computer.
 - Don't be afraid to hit publish when something is good enough as opposed to perfect.
 - Continue learning!